 Guy Walks Into A Psychiatrist’s Office For The Amazing Sopranos Season 2

 It’s no exaggeration to say The Sopranos season two had some big shoes to fill following the unprecedented success of season one.
-It was certainly off to a good start with the season two opening episode, “Guy Walks Into a Psychiatrist’s Office.”
+And it got off to a great start with the season two opening episode, “Guy Walks Into a Psychiatrist’s Office.”
 Consistent with that theme was an opening montage of the characters to the tune of “It Was a Very Good Year” by Frank Sinatra.
 As we’ll see over the course of The Sopranos, certain underlying themes tend to recur quite frequently.
 Many are on display at one point or another in “Guy Walks Into a Psychiatrist’s Office,” and read on for my take on just a few.

 It was a Very Good Year...to See a Psychiatrist for Family Therapy

 First, as we enter season two, had it in fact been a very good year for all of the Sopranos?
 Well, that probably depends on who you ask.
 I’d say not so much for Junior and Livia, whose attempted whacking of Tony failed miserably at the end of season one.
 In fact, we find Junior in the opening montage walking through jail in an orange jumpsuit.
 (No, he was not arrested for attempted murder, just racketeering).

 Also in the opening is Tony’s mother, Livia, getting physical therapy after suffering a “stroke.”
 Did I mention this stroke happened shortly after the botched Tony assassination attempt?
 None of this dysfunction is a surprise, however, as we were introduced to Soprano family dysfunction right off the bat in the “Pilot.”